Honest Advice for Where to Stay in Tokyo for First-Time & Repeat Travellers

 I’ll be adding more of my Tokyo stays to this list in future so be sure to check back for more.
 Which of these hotels in Tokyo was your favourite?

-While you’re here, why not check out all my travel guides and itineraries for Japan?
+While you’re here, why not check out more of my travel guides and itineraries for Japan?
 Here are just a few:

 I’ve also shared what to pack for Japan in every season, crucial Japanese etiquette, easy Japanese phrases for tourists (including a FREE cheat sheet) and much more!